calacademy-research/GItaxidIsVert/README.md

 \# You can choose to follow all or parts of this tutorial.

 \# If you want to perform a BLAST to a local copy of NCBI's nt database,
-\# First use the Perl script "update\_blastdb.pl" found in the bin directory of your installed BLAST+ package
+\# First find the Perl script "update\_blastdb.pl" found in the bin directory of your installed BLAST+ package
 \# Then do the following in an empty directory:
 $ perl update_blastdb.pl --timeout 300 --force --verbose nt
 \# Uncompress the downloaded files with your favorite method